 Daugherty most recently served as an ESPN NASCAR analyst on NASCAR Countdown, NASCAR Now and across ESPN platforms.
 He previously covered college basketball as a reporter for ESPN and ABC on ACC telecasts from 1999-2001.
 Before joining ESPN, Daugherty served as a game analyst for the Cleveland Cavaliers and the San Antonio Spurs local telecasts.

-Daugherty played eight seasons in the NBA for the Cleveland Cavaliers, who selected the 7-foot center as the No. 1 pick in the 1986 draft.
-A five-time All-Star, Daugherty averaged 19 points and 9.5 rebounds a game in his career, which was cut short because of recurring back problems.
-He sat out the last part of the 1994-95 season and missed the following two years before retiring.
-His No. 43 jersey, a number he wore in honor of Richard Petty, was retired by the Cavs in 1997.
+Daugherty played eight seasons in the NBA for the Cavaliers after being selected as the first overall pick in the 1986 Draft.
+Throughout his career, Daugherty averaged 19 points and 9.5 rebounds a game.
+His No. 43 jersey, a number he wore in honor of Richard Petty, was retired by the Cavaliers in 1997.

 A 1986 graduate of the University of North Carolina, Daugherty joined the Tar Heels as a 16-year-old freshman.
 He was a two-time All-ACC player and a first-team All-America in his senior year, when he averaged 20.2 points and 9 rebounds per game.

 A native of Black Mountain, N.C., Daugherty was inducted into the North Carolina Sports Hall of Fame in May 2001.
 He is an avid fisherman, hunter and golfer.

 - 30 -